-While neutral color schemes inspired by Scandinavian décor are a big thing, beautifying your home with splashy hues are now on trend.
-But if you are not sure how to add pops of color to your space you came to the right place.
-The following ideas share tricks and ideas for reinvigorating your décor with a rainbow of hues.
+While neutral color schemes inspired by Scandinavian décor are a big thing, beautifying your home with splashy hues are now on-trend.
+But, if you are not sure how to add pops of color to your space, the following ideas share tricks and ideas for reinvigorating your décor with a rainbow of hues.

 01 of 35

 Dipping your toe into a sea of color for the first time at home can be intimidating.
 That is why we think the easiest way to get started is by adding a bright hue or two to the smallest spot in your abode.
 Illustrating our point are the pint-sized bathrooms in this New York City apartment remodeled by Studio DB.
 The cheerful spaces combine graphic tile with fixtures and accessories in electrifying shades of yellow, pink, and red.Continue to 2 of 35 below.